St George Flag

 St George flag

-The fully sewn St George flag is one of our best sellers, made from high-quality materials sourced in the UK.
-All our flags are crafted from Ministry of Defence (MoD) specification woven polyester fabric.
+Our fully sewn St George flag is one of our best sellers, made from high-quality materials sourced in the UK.
+All our flags are crafted from Ministry of Defence specification woven polyester fabric.
 Flat-felled interlocking stitch is used for all seams, securely joining the pieces that create the flag.
 Great care is taken to ensure all seams are interlocked and finished with an extra-wide hem at the fly end for added strength.

 If you need further reinforcement, we are happy to discuss this with you.